 - Generally speaking, what does it mean to have a right?
-For instance, why does it make more sense to say that an animal has a right than a table has a right?
+For instance, why does it make more sense to say that an animal had a right than a table has a right?
 Why does O'Neill believe that rights and duties are intimately connected?
 (Hint: this idea should be familiar from the reading by John Stuart Mill on justice and rights.) - 2.
-Given her understanding of rights, why does O'Neill believe that "the costs are too high" for adopting an aspirational view of rights? - 3.
+Given her understanding of rights, why does O'Neill believe that "the costs are too high" for adopting an aspirational view of human rights? - 3.
 What is O'Neill's distinction between first- and second-order obligations?
 How do this work with traditional civil and political ("liberty") rights?
-Why does O'Neill believe that this distinction raises serious difficulties for economic and social ("welfare") rights? - 4.
+Why does O'Neill believe that this distinction raises serious difficulties for economic and social ("goods and services") rights? - 4.
+Why is O'Neill not impressed by declarations and covenants of universal human rights?
+Why do such declarations seem to undermine the very notion that the rights therein are even universal? - 5.
 In the last section of her article, O'Neill argues that even if economic and social rights are grounded in second-order obligations of the state, there are problems in imposing first-order obligations on the citizens of a state.
-How does she defend this claim? - 5.
-What would you do if you were the president of Lomatex Chemical?
-Should you refuse to do business with the ruler of a country that may suppress the human rights of its people?
+How does she defend this claim?